evereverland/2022/.drafts/2022-04-14-right-to-a-permanent-record.md

 Project Silica is developing the first-ever storage technology designed and built from the media up, for the cloud.
 We are leveraging recent discoveries in ultrafast laser optics to store data in quartz glass by using femtosecond lasers, and building a completely new storage system designed from scratch around this technology.
 This opens up an incredibly exciting opportunity to challenge and completely re-think traditional storage system design, and to co-design the future hardware and software infrastructure for the cloud.

-## What are some examples of permanent record thinking?
+## What are some examples of permanent record thinking

 Representations of self have occurred ever since the beginning.
 Perhaps it starts with making babies.
 When the first humanoid first recognized themselves looking while at a reflection in a puddle, the desire to keep a permanent record was created [thinking out loud].